In a perfect world, you wouldn’t need to search for classroom wish list examples or seek a sample classroom wish list letter to parents.

 Rely on the kindness of parents to collect resources that help you teach students in a more engaged and interactive way.

-This resource of classroom wish list examples along with a letter template that you can customize to send to parents jumpstarts the process.
+These classroom wish list examples plus customizable parent letter template jumpstarts the process.